reconhub/learn/content/post/practical-stegen.md

 columns and we can access them like we do a vector with square brackets (`[ ]`), but we separate the rows and columns with a comma like so:
 `[rows, columns]`.
-For example, if we wanted the risk ratio for pork consumed, we would take the second row in the first column:
+For example, if we wanted the risk ratio for pork consumed, we would take the second row in the first column using the row and column numbers:

 ``` r
 pork_rr$measure[2, 1]